Weavz

 Use them from MCP Code Mode

 When a workspace has a CODE-mode MCP server, workspace integrations are automatically exposed under their aliases.
-An agent can discover them with weavz_search, inspect declarations with weavz_read_api, then call them from weavz_execute.
+An agent can discover them with weavz_search, inspect one or more declarations with weavz_read_api, then call them from weavz_execute.

 javascript